 Industrial cascade spheronizers with capacities to 10,000 Kg per hour are available.

-Testing is available to demonstrate Basket Extrusion and Spheronization technologies in our North Carolina facilities.
+Testing is available to demonstrate Basket Extrusion and Spheronization technologies in our southeastern USA testing facilities.